xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ## Example: "Off to the Races"

+Challenge:

+Imagine incompressible flow in a channel from left to right.
+The inflow velocity on the left is $u = 1$.

+If there are no obstacles in the channel, the fluid will flow with speed $1$ from left to right.

+If you place obstacles in the channel, the fluid must flow around them.

+Suppose your goal is to accelerate the fluid so that a tracer released near the inflow reaches the right side as fast as possible.

+You are given nine cylinders that you can place (or not) at specified locations.

+You can use particles released near the inflow to measure the fastest configuration.

+How many cylinders should you use, and where should you put them?

 |Capabilties|   |   |
 |Mesh data with EB| Linear Solvers (Multigrid)          | Tracer Particles                         |